Knowledge quiz

 What four ways can you think of to get the bees on to fresh frames and foundation?
 1. Shook swarm.
 2. Bailey comb change.
 3. Demaree.
 4. Move old frames out of the brood nest to the edge and then replace them.

 Why should Apiguard only be used when the temperature is 15 degrees C or higher?
 The bees have to be active to spread the thymol around the hive.
-At temperatures over 25 deg.C, the thymol evaporates more quickly, and the dose can be halved to two 25g doses one week apart instead of 50g two weeks apart.
-But with the 25gm weekly regimen, it is best to give a third dose, and a fourth dose is optional.
-But 25g sachets may be unavailable.

 Why is it important to see eggs?
-On appreciating this, how could you manage a colony that has queen cells but you can not find the queen?
+On appreciating this, how could you manage a colony that has queen cells, but you cannot find the queen?
 The queen may or may not be present, but if there are eggs, she was present three days ago.
 If there are less than 4 QC, this suggests supersedure.

 When it comes to feeding bees, what forms can it take?
 What are the advantages and disadvantages of each one?
 Sugar and fondant.
 Sugar from the supermarket is cheap; it is easily made into a solution.
 After a while, it develops a scum on the top and ferments.
 Alcohol gives bees dysentery.
 Contrast this with Special inverted bee syrup, e.g. Apipasta, which takes ages to develop a scum.

 When syrup is first used, the bees can become excited, and this may start robbing in a dearth.
 So it is best to commence it in the evening.
 Sugar syrup can be given in small feeders or purpose-made rapid feeders.
 Special inverted bee fondant preparations are more expensive than Bakers fondant.
 Bakers is stiffer and more prone to dry out than special fondant.
 Feeding fondant requires an eke; alternatively, use the PHH rapid feeder.
 Special sugar preparations are expensive.
+Dilute Honey soon goes off.

-One of a beaker’s chief objectives is to maximise bee forager numbers for the summer honey flow.
+One of a beekeeper’s chief objectives is to maximise bee forager numbers for the summer honey flow.
 When must these bees be conceived?
 The main honey flow is usually mid-June to the end of July.
 It takes 21 days for a bee to emerge and then 21 days on household duties.
 So, between early May and mid-June.

-A hive with an overflow of bees into the top box could be managed with a vertical split to pre-empt swarming.
+A hive with an overflow of bees into the top brood box could be managed with a vertical split to pre-empt swarming.
 How would you do this?

 Preparing for winter: